 The Charmm’d Foundation offers a checklist for communicating to different generations that can be viewed at http://www.charmmdfoundation.org/resource-library/effective-communication/checklist-communicating-different-generations

-At Riverwood Retirement Senior Living of Rome, our facility offers plenty of daily activities as staff and volunteers help to care for seniors and those requiring assistance with daily tasks.
+At Riverwood Retirement Senior Living of Rome, our community offers plenty of daily activities as staff and volunteers help to care for seniors and those requiring assistance with daily tasks.
 We greatly value our resident relationships and their efforts to make Riverwood a place to call home.

 Call today and speak with our Activities Director to learn of ways you can begin a fulfilling life working with seniors.